Mobile Protected Firepower: Design requirements

 The Army stated in its request for proposals in 2015 that it expected the MPF to operate in concert with the Army Ground Mobility Vehicle and Light Reconnaissance Vehicle.
 The Army said the MPF will operate in "austere and unpredictable locations".
 At an industry day in August 2016, an Army spokesperson said the MPF was one of the Army's top priorities.
-The Army desired a commercial off-the-shelf vehicle weighing no more than 32 tons.
+The Army desired a commercial off-the-shelf vehicle weighing no more than 32 t.

 The Army opted not to add a requirement for an air-drop capability, unlike the M8 Armored Gun System, which had this capability.
 According to an Army Futures Command official, as of 2021, one of the two competing team's bids was potentially light enough to airdrop due to its "significantly" lighter weight.

 Competition

 In November 2017, the Army issued a request for proposal (RFP) for the Engineering and Manufacturing Development (EMD) phase and, in order to maximize competition, planned to award up to two Middle Tier Acquisition (MTA) contracts for the EMD phase in early 2019.
 The expected buy was 504 MPF systems.